✎ Key Points:

 Now tap on the ‘Apply for Discovery’ option, and another screen will open where you have to select the ‘Set Up Discovery’ option, which will appear in the middle of the screen.

 However, before enabling Discovery, you need to hit the minimum requirements.
 Here’s a list of requirements you need to maintain on your server before doing that.

-- No bad words in your server name, description, and channel names will be tolerated.
+◘ No bad words in your server name, description, or channel names will be tolerated.

-You are now successfully made a public discord server on your PC:
+You have now successfully made a public discord server on your PC:

-After you reach the certain requirements for the server discovery, you will convert your private Discord server to public Discord server successfully.
+After you reach certain server discovery requirements, you will successfully convert your private Discord server to a public Discord server.
 Now you can customize your Discord server and make it more attractive for the other Discord users to join.